Malcolm Bowie Prize

 Malcolm Bowie (1943–2007) was not only the most eminent and inspirational Anglophone scholar of French literature and theory of his generation, but a towering figure in the field because of his tireless devotion to the scholarly community in the UK and beyond.
 His service to the Society for French Studies is just one example: he was President of the Society from 1994 to 1996, as well as General Editor of its journal French Studies from 1980 to 1987.
 The Society felt that it was particularly appropriate to honour his memory by founding a prize for which only early-career researchers are eligible, since he was a remarkable mentor to countless younger scholars, nationally and internationally.

 The prize competition is usually announced towards the end of the calendar year, with a deadline near the end of February in the new year.
-A small international panel judges the entries and announces a winner in the Spring.
-The winner receives a prize of £1000 and is invited, as a guest of the Society, to that summer’s conference.
+A small international panel, chairsd by the President or Vice-President of the Society for French Studies, reads and assesses the articles.
+The winner, announced in the Spring on the website, on Francofil, and in the French Studies Bulletin, receives a prize of £1000 and is invited, as a guest of the Society, to that summer’s Annual Conference (with conference fees and accommodation costs covered by the Society).

 We are very pleased to announce the winner of the Malcolm Bowie Prize.
 This year’s prize was judged by a panel composed of Nicholas Harrison (King’s College London, Panel Chair and SFS Vice-President), Diana Holmes (Leeds, SFS President), Shirley Jordan (Newcastle), Judith Miller (NYU), and Downing Thomas (Iowa).